Worshipful Company of Framework Knitters

-The Worshipful Company of Framework Knitters is one of the Livery Companies of the City of London.
-It was incorporated by Oliver Cromwell in 1657, with a Royal Charter from Charles II in 1663.
+The Worshipful Company of Framework Knitters is one of the livery companies of the City of London.
+It was incorporated by letters patent issued by Oliver Cromwell in 1657, with a royal charter from Charles II in 1663.
 It was granted livery status in 1713.
 For a period it had its own hall in Red Cross Street, however for various reasons it was sold.

-The Framework Knitters' Company ranks sixty-fourth in the order of precedence for Livery Companies.
+The Framework Knitters' Company ranks sixty-fourth in the order of precedence for livery companies.
 Its motto is Speed, Strength and Truth United.

-It maintains almshouses known as the Cottage Homes in Oadby, Leicestershire - and has an active bursary awards scheme for up-and-coming students in fashion and textiles.
+It maintains almshouses known as the Cottage Homes in Oadby, Leicestershire – and has an active bursary awards scheme for up-and-coming students in fashion and textiles.

-Quarterly dinners are held, normally at Mansion House or Livery Halls within the square mile of the City of London.
-These are well attended with guests including the Lord Mayor of London and the Sheriffs.
+Quarterly dinners are held, normally at Mansion House or livery halls within the square mile of the City of London.
+These are well attended with guests including the Lord Mayor of London and the sheriffs.